|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Resembling a miniature orange, kumquats are a popular treat during the Chinese New Year season, as they are a symbol of prosperity for the coming year.
+Resembling a miniature orange, kumquats are a popular treat during the Lunar New Year season, as they are a symbol of prosperity for the coming year.

 - 1 pound kumquats